kammitama5/kammitama5.github.io/_posts/2017-12-15-Friday-December-15th.md

 - For example, the Relu function is, at its core, like half-wave rectification in electronics.
-  Half-wave rectification is such a *perfect* analogy for me, because it reminds me of a diode, which an electronic filter, and we have filters in lambdas in Python, and Haskell.
+  Half-wave rectification is such a *perfect* analogy for me, because it reminds me of a diode, which is an electronic filter, and we have filters in lambdas in Python, and Haskell.